gaboth22/CEN3031---Class-Project/README.md

 # CEN3031---Class-Project
-This is the final class project for CEN3031 at the University of Florida
+This is the final class project for CEN3031 at the University of Florida.

 The idea is that this code implements a board game called TigerIsland&trade;.